Content on this page was generated by AI and has not been manually reviewed.

 What about DNS and WebRTC leaks?
 How do I guard against them?

 Always test for leaks with the VPN connected.
 Use browser and OS settings to disable WebRTC, and rely on a VPN that provides DNS leak protection and a tested kill switch.
 If leaks persist, do not rely on the VPN for anonymity.
-Free online vpn for microsoft edge: how to use free vpn extensions, setup, safety tips, and premium alternatives
+Is microsoft edge safer than chrome: a comprehensive guide to privacy, security features, and VPN compatibility 2026

 How can I keep my online activities private besides using a VPN?